Select Page

 Why Are Female Bald Eagles Bigger?

 Female bald eagles are larger than males to help them look after the eggs and chicks in the nest.
 Incubation is a tough job for any mother, and they need to ensure that they can provide enough body heat and coverage for each chick.
 Eggs that don’t feel heat could fail to develop and hatch.
-Birds with larger bodies that can easily conserve their heat are able to transfer this to their young easier.
+Birds with larger bodies that can easily conserve their heat can transfer this to their young more easily.

 Larger female birds also have a more dominating presence in the nest.
 The heavier build, larger beak, and extended talons can deter any other creature that may try and raid the nest.
 Adult eagles may not have any natural predators, but their chicks can be an excellent meal for other birds of prey or opportunistic arboreal mammals like raccoons or even bears.
 Hawks are more likely to think twice about facing a larger female than a smaller male for a meal.

-Click here to find out about the 11 largest birds of North America.
+Click here to find out about the 11 largest birds in North America.

 Why Are Male Bald Eagles Smaller?